Tag Archive for: Realty ONE Group Western Slope

 Redlands 360 Easter Hill in Grand Junction

-Grand Junction Real Estate
+Your Grand Junction Real Estate Professional

-Whether you are looking into Grand Junction real estate to purchase or sell a home, you’ve come to the right place.
+Whether you are looking into Grand Junction Real Estate to purchase or sell a home, you’ve come to the right place.
 With my years of experience helping buyers and sellers, your Grand Junction real estate needs are my top priority.
 Live your vacation every day when you move to Grand Junction!
 I post short videos and announce new website posts on my Facebook page called Live Your Vacation in Grand Junction.

-A Grand Junction Real Estate Partner You Can Trust!
+A Real Estate Partner You Can Trust!

 Partnering with Paul Aspelin gives you the local market insight you desire and customer service you should expect.
 I’ve spent the last two decades of my career trying to raise the bar in an industry that has continually fallen short of expectations.
 I have successfully helped hundreds of clients through to a successful closing.
 The majority of my clients come from referrals from past clients.
 That should provide you with the comfort you need when considering a partnership with a real estate agent.
 Read my reviews and recommendations.